ericstiles/simple-shopping-list/README.md

 Node provides the RESTful API.
 Angular provides the frontend and accesses the API.
 MongoDB stores like a hoarder.

+The goal of this app is to be a test bed for learning how to develop Alexa skills in

 ## Requirements

 - [Node and npm](http://nodejs.org)